-ACS doens't have vehicles statistics.
-This value is estiamted with assumption that vehicles available for households in ACS with "5 or more vehicles available" is 5.
+^{} Estimated with assumption that vehicles available for household with "5 or more vehicles available" in ACS is 5.

 Appendix B - Unmet Transit Needs Assessment Process

 For the FY 2025-26 meeting cycle, public outreach took place virtually and face-to-face.
 Specifically, there were six in-person public events, and a single virtual public event.
 The six in-person public events were split evenly between urban and rural locations, within Fresno County, excluding the Public Hearing.
 Rural Fresno County in-person public meeting locations include Kerman, and Reedley.
 Urban Fresno County in-person public meeting locations include three sites in the City of Fresno, and one in the City of Clovis.
 One of the events in the City of Fresno took place on a Saturday morning.